 Mr. Albertini, born in 1958, is registered in the order of Chartered Accountants and accounting experts in Bologna and in the register of auditors.
 He has been at the helm of IGD since May 2009, after having served as a member of the Company's Board for previous three years.
 For more than twenty years Mr. Albertini was part of the Gruppo Unipol where he ultimately acted as General Manager of Unipol Merchant and Gruppo UGF's Director of Equity Investments.
-He is also a member of the Advisory Board of EPRA (European Public Real Estate Association) and of the Appointments Committee of ECSP (European Council of Shopping Places).
-He is chair of the Board of Directors of IGD Service S.r.I.
+He is a member of the Appointments Committee of ECSP (European Council of Shopping Places); it was also a member of the Advisory Board of EPRA (European Public Real Estate Association).
+He is chair of the Board of Directors of IGD Service S.r.l..
 The number of offices held is shown in Table 2.